fxxrytail/skzcode/content/support/skz-comeback/index.md

 - Change methods of going to videos (step 2).
 - Change number of fillers each round.
 - You may either search or click recommendations for the fillers.
-- Don't just stream Stray Kids as fillers, if you want to watch a video of a cat or a puppy then go :D
+- Stream non-kpop videos, if you want to watch a video of a cat or a puppy then go :D

 ### End note